Skip to Content

 How Much Does an Overnight Courier Cost in South Africa?

-The single most expensive mistake South African businesses make is comparing only the headline rate without checking the surcharges.
-A R65 base rate that becomes R120 after fuel + outlying + volumetric is more expensive than a transparent R95 all-in price.
+The single most expensive mistake South African businesses make is comparing only the base rate without checking what sits on top.
+A low base rate that climbs sharply after fuel levy, outlying and volumetric adjustments can easily cost more than a transparent quote that looked higher on paper.

 Which Overnight Courier Is Best for Your Business?

 The honest answer: it depends on what you ship, where you ship to, and how often.
 The big national couriers excel at scale and consistency.
-Specialist couriers like NIGHTWING offer a more personal account-management experience, better collection cut-offs for business volumes, and combined services across overnight courier, warehousing, distribution and contract logistics — useful when your logistics needs span more than just parcels.
+Specialist couriers like NIGHTWING offer a more personal account-management experience, later collection cut-offs for business volumes, a lower fuel levy, and combined services across overnight courier, warehousing, distribution and contract logistics, useful when your logistics needs span more than just parcels.

 Frequently Asked Questions